RoblabWh/DreameL10sProUltraHeat/README.md

 ## Setting Up the Build Environment

 1. **Download Required Files**:
-   Download the `dreame.vacuum.r2338_1527_fel.zip` file from Sciebo and place it in the root of this project directory.
+   Download the `dreame.vacuum.r2338_1527_fel.zip` file from e.g. Sciebo or dustbuilder and place it in the root of this project directory.

 2. **Initialize the Environment**:
    Run the following command to set up the environment: